ZarTaen/DU_Analog_Inputs/README.md

 ## Working with Lua
 The code for unit.start and system.flush are necessary.
 You need the code snippets for:
--Receiving mouse input and saving the value. (unit.start and system.flush) -Filtering the mouse input and assigning the input axis (unit.start and system.update) -Assigning the input axis to the ship controls (system.flush) -Switching between classic controls and analog input (system.actionStart(YourChoice))
+- Receiving mouse input and saving the value. (unit.start and system.flush)
+- Filtering the mouse input and assigning the input axis (unit.start and system.update)
+- Assigning the input axis to the ship controls (system.flush)
+- Switching between classic controls and analog input (system.actionStart(YourChoice))

 For something like Twinsticks, I recommend using 6Axis only.
 The provided Gamepad6Axis should in theory be working fine.
 Anything with more than 6 Axis will however not be possible without serious input resolution issues in the future.